d-widget-toolkit/dwt-mac/README.markdown

 This is a temporarily repository for the Mac OS X port of [DWT](https://github.com/d-widget-toolkit/dwt).

+Note, this is a port of SWT 3.5.

 ## Contributing

 The plan is to finishing the Mac OS X port in this repository using D1 and Tango.
 When the